MicrosoulV3/TorrentTrader-v3/README.md

 ---

 ![TorrentTrader Screenshot](gitimage/1.jpg)
-## Below is optional, but reccommended
+## Below is optional, but recommended
 ## Configure PHPMailer for your project to send emails using Gmail Secure Apps.
 You need to have 2 Factor Authentication turned on in your gmail account that you are using.
 If you dont have this turned on, you will not be able to do this

 ## Step 1: Install PHPMailer using Composer